-If continuous channel inputs are allowed, the capacity of discrete-time intersymbol interference (ISI) channels with additive Gaussian noise (AWGN) can be computed using the water-filling theorem [1], [2].
+Communicated by R. Urbanke, Associate Editor for Coding Techniques.
+Digital Object Identifier 10.1109/TIT.2003.813563 the water-filling theorem [1], [2].
 In many applications, the physics of the channel do not allow continuous input alphabets.
-A prime example of a two-level (binary) intersymbol interference channel is the saturation magnetic recording channel, because the magnetization domains can have only two stable positions [3].
+A prime example of a two-level (binary) ISI channel is the saturation magnetic recording channel, because the magnetization domains can have only two stable phases [3].
 Other examples include digital communication channels where the input alphabet is confined to a finite set [4].

 The computation of the capacity of discrete-time ISI channels with a finite number of allowed signaling levels is an open problem.
 In the past, the strategy has been to obtain numeric [5] and analytic [6], [7] bounds on the capacity.
-Very often authors have concentrated on obtaining bounds on the maximum achievable information rate when the inputs are independent and identically distributed (i.i.d.) - the so-called i.i.d. capacity [6], [7].
-Recently, a method for evaluating the i.i.d. capacity using the forward recursion of the sum-product (BCJR/Baum-Welch) algorithm has been proposed by Arnold and Loeliger [8].
-This marks the first exact result involving a channel capacity of a discretetime ISI channel with binary inputs.
+Very often authors have concentrated on obtaining bounds on the achievable information rate when the inputs are independent and uniformly distributed (i.u.d.)-the so-called symmetric information rate [5]-[7].
+Recently, a Monte Carlo method for numerically evaluating the symmetric information rate using the forward recursion of the Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm [8] (also known as the Baum-Welch algorithm, the sum-product algorithm, or the forward-backward algorithm) has been proposed by Arnold and Loeliger [9], and independently by Pfister, Soriaga, and Siegel [10].
+The same procedure can be used to numerically evaluate the i.i.d. capacity, which is defined as the maximal achievable information rate when the inputs are independent and identically distributed.
+This marks the first (arbitrarily close in the probability-1 sense) approximation to the exact result involving the channel capacity of a discrete-time ISI channel with binary inputs.
+Also, recently, tight lower [11] and upper [12], [13] bounds have been computed using Monte Carlo methods for Markov channel inputs.
 The remaining issue is to devise codes that will achieve the capacity (or at least the i.i.d. capacity).

-The ability to achieve (near) channel capacity has recently been numerically demonstrated for various memoryless [9], [10] channels using Gallager codes, also known as low-density parity-check (LDPC) codes [11].
-The theory of Gallager codes has vastly benefitted from the notion of codes on graphs first introduced by Tanner [12] and further expanded into a unifying theory of codes on graphs by Wiberg et.al.
-[13] and Forney [14].
-MacKay [15], [16] showed that there exist Gallager codes that outperform turbo codes [17].
-A major breakthrough was the construction of irregular Gallager codes [18], and the development of a method to analyze them for erasure channels [9], [19].
-These methods were adapted to memoryless channels with continuous output alphabets (additive white Gaussian noise channels, Laplace channels, etc.) by Richardson and Urbanke [20], who also coined the term "density evolution" for a tool to analyze the asymptotic performance of Gallager and turbo codes over these channels [21].
-The usefulness of the tool was demonstrated by using it to optimize codes whose performance is proven to get very close to the capacity, culminating in a remarkable 0.0045 dB distance from the capacity of the additive white Gaussian noise (AWGN) channel reported by Chung et. al. [22].
+The ability to achieve (near) channel capacity has recently been numerically demonstrated for various memoryless [14], [15] channels using Gallager codes, also known as low-density parity-check (LDPC) codes [16].
+The theory of Gallager codes has vastly benefitted from the notion of codes on graphs first introduced by Tanner [17] and further expanded into a unifying theory of codes on graphs by Wiberg et al. [18] and Forney [19].
+MacKay and Neal [20], [21] showed that there exist good Gallager codes with performances about 0.5 dB worse than turbo codes [22].
+A major breakthrough was the construction of irregular Gallager codes [23], and the development of a method to analyze them for erasure channels [14], [24].
+These methods were adapted to memoryless channels with continuous output alphabets (e.g., AWGN channels, Laplace channels, etc.) by Richardson and Urbanke [25], who also coined the term "density evolution" for a tool to analyze the asymptotic performance of Gallager and turbo codes over these channels [26].
+The usefulness of the tool was demonstrated by using it to optimize codes whose performance is proven to get very close to the capacity, culminating in a remarkable 0.0045-dB distance from the capacity of the memoryless AWGN channel reported by Chung et al. [27].